Losing weight can be a struggle for many individuals.

 - Go to bed at the same time every night (yes, even on weekends)

-- Establish a bedtime ritual each night to help signal to your body it’s time to “power down” for the evening
+- Establish a bedtime ritual each night to help signal to your body that it’s time to “power down” for the evening

 - Limit exposure to blue light (TV, LEDs, tablets, smartphones, etc.) 2 hours before bed